project-feynman/v3/README.md

 # ExplainMIT [![Build Status](https://travis-ci.com/LingDingDong/feynman-mvp.svg?branch=master)](https://travis-ci.com/LingDingDong/feynman-mvp)

-explain.mit.edu is a place where MIT peers create vivid explanations to help each other
+The ExplainMIT project is a website built by MIT students in order to make learning more efficient and collaborative.

 ## Problem
-1. Help is a scarce resource because the time of professors, TAs and students are limited
+Help is a scarce resource because the time of professors, TAs and students are limited

 ## Solution
-1. Provide an efficient collaboration platform to increase the number of peer interactions
+We provide an efficient collaboration platform to increase the number of peer interactions.
-- Peers can interact in real-time on a shared blackboard with voice chat
+Peers can interact in real-time on a shared blackboard with voice chat.
-- Peers can record and share lightweight pseudo-videos, built to use 100x less memory
+They can also record and share lightweight pseudo-videos, built to use 100x less memory

-2. Explanations are by-products of peer interactions and are archived on the platform
-- After a session, clicking "SAVE" will upload a silent animation of the blackboard process
-- The session can also be pre-recorded and uploaded, which works best for one-sided teaching interactions
+Explanations are by-products of peer interactions and are archived on the platform.
+After a session, clicking "SAVE" will upload a silent animation of the blackboard process.
+The session can also be pre-recorded and uploaded, which works best for one-sided teaching interactions

 ## Contributions
 **Current stack:**